wbic16/SQ/README.md

 you can either clone this repo and run `cargo build`, or just install the latest stable build: `cargo install sq`.
 You may have also arrived here from Choose Your Own Adventure...

+A pre-built x86_64 container is available via Docker as well: `docker pull wbic16/sq:0.4.4`.

 ## Commands

 SQ is designed to keep abstractions to a minimum.
 You can interact with phexts via shared memory (daemon "esque" mode) or a TCP socket ("seek" mode) with a simple REST API.